minecraftts/opengl/README.md

 Node.js bindings to OpenGL & GLEW

-Please note this package currently **ONLY** works on Windows, please consider PR-ing with GLEW binaries for Linux and MacOS

 ### Installation

-Please ensure you have all the required build tools for your OS then you can install with
+Please ensure you have CMake as well as a full C++ toolchain for your OS then you can install with

 ```
 npm install @minecraftts/opengl